A Gift & a Curse

 A Gift & a Curse is the fourth studio album by American rapper Gunna.
 It was surprise released through YSL Records and 300 Entertainment on June 16, 2023.
 Production on the album was handled by Turbo, Larrance Dopson, Cubeatz, and Fresh Ayr, among others.
 It was supported by two singles, "Bread & Butter" and "FukUMean", and serves as the follow-up to his previous album, DS4Ever (2022).

 Critical reception

 A Gift & a Curse received generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 68, based on six reviews.
+The album was "Complex" album of the year for 2023 The album was "Complex.